Jabonsote/-Fine-Tuning-SAM2-UNet-for-Breast-Image-Segmentation-Without-Pectoral-Muscle-and-Artifacts/README.md

 ![Inferences during training](/img/inferences.png)

-    Nipple marks 🤯: Marks or artifacts around the nipple area can be challenging for the model to distinguish from the breast tissue.
+- Nipple marks 🤯: Marks or artifacts around the nipple area can be challenging for the model to distinguish from the breast tissue.
-    Pectoral muscle (upper and lower borders) 🏋️‍♂️: The pectoral muscle can be a significant challenge for segmentation, especially when its upper and lower borders are not clearly defined.
+- Pectoral muscle (upper and lower borders) 🏋️‍♂️: The pectoral muscle can be a significant challenge for segmentation, especially when its upper and lower borders are not clearly defined.
-    Other artifacts 🚫: Other artifacts that may occur in this context include:
+- Breast implants 🌸

 ![Inferences during training](/img/inference1.png)